 I unlocked the wonderful mysteries of Babka for myself last year with these Babka Pull Apart Muffins which now makes every December around these parts BABKA SEASON.

-I love a new tradition, especially one that involves chocolate and encourages coffee so in celebration of another December together, I’m back atcha with a MOUNTAIN of a Chocolate Babka Cake.
+I love a new tradition, especially one that involves chocolate and encourages coffee so in celebration of another December together, I’m back atcha with a MOUNTAIN of a Chocolate Babka Cake – a traditional Jewish recipe I’ve made more cake than bread.

 We’ll start with dreams of coffee cake.
 Amplify those dreams by make a coffee cake that’s more closely related to a pound cake than anything.
 Great!
 Next, subtract the streusel filling and add in a chocolate-y rich spreadable chocolate filling that’s dark as midnight.
 Factor in an hour of cozy oven time.
 Consider a shower of powdered sugar while you brew up a cup of hot coffee and just like that you’re in my kitchen with me – and there’s cake thank goodness!